dmitrykrivaltsevich/codereview/Checklist-checks.md

 - [ ] Scala: expected that `Option.forall( ... )` or `Seq.forall( ... )` returns `true` for _any_ predicate when the value is `None` or `Nil` respectively
 - [ ] Scala: all fields in a case class have either case class type or implement `equals` and `hashCode` methods
 - [ ] Scala: variable (`var`) or mutable collection is not a member of class or it is expected that modification of this collection is not thread safe (pattern: read -> modify -> save back)
+- [ ] Java / Scala: all fields of an instance of Singleton can be safely used in multiple threads (i.e. thread-safe)
 - [ ] Play: `class Service @Inject() (...)(implicit ec: ExecutionContext) { ... }` or  `play.api.libs.concurrent.Execution.Implicits.defaultContext` is in use.
 - [ ] Play: sequence of `route(app, request)` in tests can be executed in any order and it's expected
 - [ ] RegEx: expression is case-insensitive (`(?i)`) or it is clear that it should be case-sensitive